 Unfortunately, when it comes to infections in your mouth, treatment can be a little more complicated.
 When your body detects plaque, tartar and bacteria in your mouth, Instead of actively attacking the bacteria, it starts to protect itself by backing away.

-If the early stages of gum disease are left untreated, gums will recede away from the teeth, which can trigger a variety of other dental and oral health problems.
+If the early stages of gum disease are left untreated by a periodontist, gums will recede away from the teeth, which can trigger a variety of other dental and oral health problems.

 Gingivitis and Gum Disease Treatment